Krillere/Expressions/README.md

 The validator will, at some point, validate the scope of variables, and the typechecker will determine if types are correct.
 Currently, this is only handled by the C++ compiler.
 The code generator traverses the tree created by the parser and produces the C++ intermediate code.
 This intermediate code is saved on the users desktop in the file intermediate.cpp.

 Some standard functions are implemented in Expressions, but some are implemented in C++.
-The '''std.expr''' file contains the standard functions implemented in Expressions.
+The ```std.expr``` file contains the standard functions implemented in Expressions.

 # The language